Mitch McConnell's Success and Achievements in Timeline

 In 2019, Time listed Mitch McConnell as one of the 100 most influential people in the world.

-In November 2020, Mitch McConnell was elected to his seventh term in the Senate, defeating Amy McGrath by nearly 20 percentage points.
+In November 2020, McConnell was elected to his seventh term, defeating Amy McGrath by nearly 20 percentage points.

-October 2021: McConnell Helps Pass Debt Ceiling Bill
+October 2021: McConnell Helps Pass Debt Ceiling Extension

-In October 2021, Mitch McConnell helped pass a bill that extended the debt ceiling by convincing 11 Republicans to vote with the Democrats, preventing the United States from defaulting on its debts.
+In October 2021, Mitch McConnell helped pass a bill that extended the debt ceiling, convincing 11 Republicans to vote with the Democrats to avoid a United States default on its debts.

 2023: Time's 100 Most Influential People